 fair enough introduction of where things are.

 Good product, good stewardship of the product.
-We need to
+We need to continue to

 improve communicating with the user community and that is where we see